 We have owned the Chambord for years now and have never had any issue with ours.
 As a French Press the coffee it produces tends to be very heavy-bodied, with a bold flavor and plenty of coffee oils in the cup.
 This works particularly well with medium to dark roasted beans.
 It is the sort of coffee that gives you a kick in the right way.
 However, because it uses a metal filter rather than a paper one it will let some coffee grit into the final cup which will frustrate some people.

-The Bialetti coffee maker is made of high quality aluminium in Italy and retains the classic octagonal shape as this allows for optimal heat distribution.
-Because it is made of aluminium it tends to brew quicker than stainless steel resulting in a great cup of brew in a short length of time.
+The Bialetti coffee maker is made of high quality aluminum in Italy and retains the classic octagonal shape as this allows for optimal heat distribution.
+Because it is made of aluminum it tends to brew quicker than stainless steel resulting in a great cup of brew in a short length of time.

 It is worth noting however, as many customers have found out the hard way, that heating too hot or too long can damage this model as can putting it through the dishwasher.
 The model comes in various sizes and colors although most people go for the 6 cup model (which is really 1-2 cups).
 Finally it really is just cheap as chips for the quality you get, quality that has been almost a century in the making!

-The Chulux is an affordable single serve coffee maker that is less than $50.
+The Chulux is an affordable single-serve coffee maker under $50.
 It has a stylish design and is available in 7 different colors allowing you to match your kitchen decor.
 The Chulux is also very compact, it only stores enough water for each cup of coffee, so there is no bulky water reservoir to factor in.
 This makes it a great option if you are lacking bench space or looking for a coffee maker that can easily be stored away when not in use.

 The Chulux is compatible with first and second generation K-cups, making it a versatile choice for caffeine lovers.
 It can also take ground coffee to give you a convenient, eco-friendly brewing option.
 Its single-cup design makes it ideal for individual use without having to worry about waste.

 When it comes to the quality of the coffee produced, there are some reports of it being rather weak.
-This is because of the design of the coffee maker, where the water runs quickly through the coffee grounds (but what can you expect at this price!)
+This is because of the design of the coffee maker, where the water runs quickly through the coffee grounds (but what can you expect for a coffee maker under $50?).
 Overall this is a great option if you are looking for a compact, affordable coffee maker that is convenient to use and can cater to larger groups.

 What Is The Best Coffee Maker Under $50?

 If you are looking for a coffee maker under $50 we highly recommend opting for a manual coffee maker rather than electric.
-These coffee makers will be a lot higher quality, produce nicer tasting coffee and are fun to learn to use and experiment with.
-The Aeropress is our pick for the best coffee maker under 50, it is easy to use, can make some great coffee and is super easy to clean.
-As an extra bonus it is great for travelling with.
+These coffee makers have a lot higher build quality, produce nicer tasting coffee, and are fun to learn to use and experiment with.
+The Aeropress is our pick for the best coffee maker under $50, it is easy to use, can make some great coffee, and is super easy to clean.
+As an extra bonus, it is great for travelling with.

-If you are looking for a multi-serve coffee maker we would recommend the Bodum Chambord French Press.
+If you are looking for a multi-serve coffee maker under $50 we would recommend the Bodum Chambord French Press.
 You can never go wrong with a French Press!